siddhesh1770/siddhesh1770/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at sidpatil1770@gmail.com I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at hello@siddheshpatil.in I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/siddhesh1770/siddhesh1770/main/assets/Night-Coding.gif" align="right"/>